migasantunes/UniProj/Year1/PPP/HospitalPacientManager/README.md

 ### Main Menu:
 The program presents an interactive menu with several options for the user:
-i.
-Introduzir novo Doente: Adds a new patient to the list. ii.
-Eliminar Doente: Removes a patient from the list. iii.
-Listar todos os Doentes: Prints all registered patients. iv.
-Listar Doentes acima de uma tensão: Prints patients whose maximum recorded blood pressure is above a specified value.
+- Introduzir novo Doente: Adds a new patient to the list.
+- Eliminar Doente: Removes a patient from the list.
+- Listar todos os Doentes: Prints all registered patients.
+- Listar Doentes acima de uma tensão: Prints patients whose maximum recorded blood pressure is above a specified value.
-v.
-Apresentar informações de um Doente: Shows detailed information of a specific patient. vi.
-Novo registo de um Doente: Adds a new record of data (blood pressure, weight, height) for an existing patient. vii.
-Sair: Saves data to files and exits the program.
+- Apresentar informações de um Doente: Shows detailed information of a specific patient.
+- Novo registo de um Doente: Adds a new record of data (blood pressure, weight, height) for an existing patient.
+- Sair: Saves data to files and exits the program.

 ### Patient Management:
 - Add Pacient (novo_doente): Receives patient data, validates the entries (birth date, citizen card number, phone number), and inserts the patient into the list.